Our Team and Board of Directors

 While learning to survive traveling the roads in California and Oregon as a hiker and bicyclist, he spent many days as an independent garbage man removing trash from our freshwater and road systems.
 Ben has volunteered with Habitat for Humanities, local elder homecare, and as a Baptist Christian Church laborer.
 An avid fisherman all his life, he has strived to balance his love for landing fish and his commitment to promoting natural freshwater systems.
 Ben has worked hard to help maintain independent freshwater systems through education and proper care.

 Combining his survivalist spirit with a strong desire to help others suffering from PTSD will provide Source One Serenity with some great personal experience, and will help achieve the overall goal of reduced suffering through a healthy, mutualistic relationship with nature.

-Paul C. Eckel is the Director of Paddle Sports for Source One Serenity.
+Paul C. Eckel is Board Director of Source One Serenity.
 You will hear him speak with deep conviction about what he defines as the “liquid kingdom.”
 Paul’s social media alter ego is the “river warrior family,” and he finds peace and harmony in the raging waters of the North Umpqua River with his four beautiful children.
 When Paul is not on the river, he owns and operates Steadfast, an injury recovery and human performance small business.
 Paul served nine and one-half years in the U.S. Army and spent four years in diplomatic and personal protection for a variety of private military companies.
 With fifteen deployments (910 days on the ground), Paul understands the pain of loss and the need for connection.
 He believes the rivers of Oregon provide the spiritual and physical refreshment that can nurture and heal the veteran community.